GRAS (Generally Recognized as Safe) Notification

 2. The FDA reviews the data and makes a determination: After the expert panel has evaluated the substance’s safety, the FDA reviews the data and decides whether the substance is GRAS.
 If the FDA determines that the substance is not GRAS, it may require pre-market approval before it can be used in food products.

-What are the GRAS labeling requirements?
+What are the costs for GRAS Notification?

 food safety certifications, GRAS Ingredients, EFSA, HACCP, SFCR